Excape/ynab-splitter/ynab-swagger-client/docs/TransactionsApi.md

 //bearer.setApiKeyPrefix("Token");

 TransactionsApi apiInstance = new TransactionsApi();
 SaveTransactionsWrapper body = new SaveTransactionsWrapper(); // SaveTransactionsWrapper | The transaction or transactions to create.
-To create a single transaction you can specify a value for the 'transaction' object and to create multiple transactions you can specify an array of 'transactions'.
+To create a single transaction you can specify a value for the `transaction` object and to create multiple transactions you can specify an array of `transactions`.
 It is expected that you will only provide a value for one of these objects.
 String budgetId = "budgetId_example"; // String | The id of the budget (\"last-used\" can be used to specify the last used budget and \"default\" can be used if default budget selection is enabled (see: https://api.youneedabudget.com/#oauth-default-budget) try {
     SaveTransactionsResponse result = apiInstance.createTransaction(body, budgetId);